- Activity Level: high

 Chocolate Labrador Retriever Breed Profile

 Chocolate Labs are industrious little pups.
 They were bred for retrieval and will often sniff about for something to get into.
 They are famously even-tempered and will put up with a lot before even showing irritation.
-This makes them fantastic dogs for a growing family, as they won’t even consider an aggressive reaction no matter how often they’re poked and prodded by little ones.
+This makes them fantastic dogs for a growing family, as they tend to be naturally gentle and patient with little ones.
 Plus, they’ll love the extra attention and people available for cuddle or playtime.
+However, you should never put a dog through unnecessary poking, prodding, or rough play.
+So, it’s important to teach your children how to act around dogs, interact with them, and handle them appropriately.

 These dogs are highly adaptable.
 Their natural urge to dig and bark once agitated can be quelled with a little training and some exercise.
 Chocolate Labs are independent and don’t need your focus every minute of every day.
 They’re perfectly happy standing guard in a corner or investigating in another room.
 These dogs will happily jump about in a room of kids or relax on the couch for some quality time with you.

 Labrador Retrievers are known for their patience and adaptability, which makes them excellent dogs for beginners.
 They require minimal training and respond well to commands.
+This, paired with their eagerness to please, makes them a highly trainable dog breed.
 If you go the extra mile, Chocolate Labs can be taught life-saving techniques like those used for search and rescue.
-These dogs are incredible companions and downright useful to have around.
+These dogs are incredible companions.

 Chocolate Labs have very short, water-resistant fur.
-It’s a double layer, so seasonal shedding occurs twice a year.
-This kind of coat makes swimming in water all-year-round a cinch for these dogs, as its density protects them from the cold.
-Their fur should be washed down every so often, especially if they’re avid swimmers, but it’s not imperative.
-Giving them a good brush once a week should take care of their coats just fine.
+It’s a double layer, so seasonal heavier shedding occurs twice a year.
+This kind of coat makes swimming in water year-round a cinch for these dogs, as its density protects them from the cold.
+Their fur should be washed down every so often, especially if they’re avid swimmers.
+Brushing their coat once a week or a few times a week will help keep it healthy and keep your dog more comfortable.

 Chocolate Labs are classified as medium to large dogs.
 They reach an average height of 23 inches, and an average healthy weight of 75 pounds.